If you’re the most tech savvy person in your family the chances are you are regularly cast into the role of unofficial family technical support.

 And that, in our modern and interconnected world, makes you part of the cyber security front line.

-It's a good day to go back to basics and review the simple but important things that all of us who act as our family's unofficial technical support and cyber-defence team can do to make things harder for the bad guys.
+Every so often, we like to go back to basics and review the simple but important things that all of us who act as our family’s unofficial technical support and cyber-defence team can do to make things harder for the bad guys.
+So here goes:

 1. Check computers for zombies and other malware